 - Each day, they reliably deliver power to more than 20 million homes and businesses across the United States.

-Electric co-ops are local energy and innovative technology providers.
-Their local, member-owned and controlled, community-centric roots provide them with flexibility, agility, and motivation that is unmatched in the power industry.
+Electric co-ops provide local energy and innovative technology.
+With their local, member-owned and controlled, community-centric roots, electric co-ops have flexibility, agility, and motivation that is unmatched in the power industry.
 They are shaped by the specific needs of the communities they serve.

 In most states, co-ops lead important community and economic development efforts.
 This local, member-driven structure is one reason why electric cooperatives are so responsive to their community needs, enjoying the highest consumer-satisfaction scores within the electric industry, according to J.D.
 Power and Associates and the American Consumer Satisfaction Index.

-There are strong parallels between our core values at Silicon Ranch and the international cooperative principles which, since 1844, have served as a cornerstone for the cooperative business model.
+There are strong parallels between our core values at Silicon Ranch and international cooperative principles that have served as a cornerstone for the cooperative business model since 1844.
 Even more amazing is the similarity of the four core values of Touchstone Energy Cooperatives—integrity, accountability, innovation, and commitment to community—with the core values of Silicon Ranch: